PaddlePaddle/book/image_classification/README.en.md

 ### Construct Trainer

-Before jumping into creating a training module, algorithm setting which is defined as `paddle.optimizer` is also necessary.
+Before jumping into creating a training module, algorithm setting is also necessary.
-Here we specified `Momentum` optimization algorithm and its batch size, learning rate, momentum and L2 regularization.
+Here we specified `Momentum` optimization algorithm and its batch size, learning rate, momentum and L2 regularization via `paddle.optimizer`.

 ```python
 # Create optimizer